LAGameStudio/pixitron/README.md

 - [A book on PixiJS](https://www.amazon.co.uk/Learn-Pixi-js-Interactive-Graphics/dp/1484210956) - learn by chopping trees! (or get it on a kindle) ___Learn Pixi.js: Create Great Interactive Graphics for Games and the Web Paperback (Published 5 Nov 2015)___
 - [Pixi.io Shader Filters](http://pixijs.io/pixi-filters/tools/demo/) - Use shaders to spice up your 2D engine
 - [Many Examples](http://pixijs.io/examples/#/filters/filter.js) - from PixiJS.com
+- [Awesome Video and Article](https://www.awwwards.com/a-gentle-introduction-to-shaders-with-pixi-js.html) - A gentle introduction to shaders with pixi-js

 ## Resources for Learning Electron